-On the break of the New Year 2016, backpackers and new age hippies will have gathered on this geographic apex of the cookie shaped continent to be the first to experience the international date line washing over them like a virtual orgasm your phone has set an alarm for.
+On the brink of the New Year 2016, backpackers and new age hippies will have gathered on this geographic apex of the cookie shaped continent to be the first to experience the international date line washing over them; a virtual orgasm your phone has set an alarm for.
 A small group of dancing, introspective soul searchers determined to be the very first this year – in Australia only, needless to say.

 A sweaty, throbbing version of a sinewy tall nightmare in an old bear suit reaches Clarke’s Beach Holiday Park at the foot of the densely vegetated conservation area around the lighthouse at 11:53 PM, only two minutes after we left it at the friendly Rails, 1.5km across town.